SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/User Defined APIs/Objects/ApiDefinition.md

 ## Errors

 When something goes wrong during the CRUD actions, the `TraceData` can contain one or more `ApiDefinitionErrors`.
-Below is a list of all possible `ErrorReasons`:
+Below is a list of all possible `ErrorReasons`.
+The `Id` property of the `ApiDefinitionErrors` object will always contain the ID of the API definition that could not be created or updated.

 |Reason      |Description|
 |------------|-----------|